balderdashy/sails-docs/reference/cli/sailsconsole.md

   id: 1 }
 ```

 It inserts it into the database, which is pretty cool.
-However, you might be noticing the undefined and null&mdash;don't worry about those.
+However, you might be noticing the `undefined` and `null`&mdash;don't worry about those.
 Remember that the .exec() returns errors and data for values, so `.exec(console.log)` has the same effect as `.exec(console.log(err, data))`.
 The second method will remove the undefined message, but add null on a new line.
 Whether you want to type more is up to you.

 > Note that starting with Node 6, an object&rsquo;s constructor name is displayed next to it in the console.
 For example, when using the [`sails-mysql` adapter](https://sailsjs.com/documentation/concepts/extending-sails/adapters/available-adapters#?sailsmysql), the `create` query mentioned above would output:
 >